-- 5. I hereby undertake to each Party: - a. subject to paragraph 5(f), to comply with the requirements notified to me by Animal Health Australia or the Consultative Committee on Emergency Animal Diseases or the National Management Group regarding use of Confidential Information; - b. not to disclose or use Confidential Information for purposes other than those for which it is provided to me; - c. to only make Confidential Information available to those persons who have a need to know for the proper performance of the EADRP; - d. to ensure that Confidential Information is stored with or protected by appropriate security, having regard to the nature of the Confidential Information and the medium in which it is found; - e. to ensure that Confidential Information is used only in accordance with any conditions or limitations advised by the disclosing Party or Parties or by any of their clients with whose material or verbal information I am working; and - f. to ensure that Confidential Information is not, except as required by law, disclosed to any other party made public without the prior approval in writing of the disclosing Party or Parties as the case may be.
+- 5. I hereby undertake to each Party, and to any other person who has provided the Confidential Information: - a. subject to paragraph 5(f), to comply with the requirements notified to me by Animal Health Australia or the Consultative Committee on Emergency Animal Diseases or the National Management Group or an Emergency Animal Disease Categorisation Panel (EADCP) regarding the use, protection and disclosure of Confidential Information; - b. not to disclose or use Confidential Information for purposes other than those for which it is provided to me; - c. to only make Confidential Information available to those persons, including employees, colleagues or third parties who have a need to know for the proper performance of an EADRP or administration of the Emergency Animal Disease Response Agreement; - d. to ensure that Confidential Information is stored with or protected by appropriate security, having regard to the nature of the Confidential Information and the medium in which it is found; - e. to ensure that Confidential Information is used only in accordance with any conditions or limitations advised by the disclosing Party or Parties, by Animal Health Australia, or by any other person with whose material or verbal information I am working; and - f. to ensure that Confidential Information is not, except as required by law, disclosed to any other party made public without the prior approval in writing of the disclosing Party or Parties as the case may be. - 6.
+Disclosure of Confidential Information by me that is required by law will not be in breach of this Deed Poll, but I will use reasonable endeavours to: - a. limit that disclosure to the extent reasonably possible; and - b. advise the recipient that the information that I am required to disclose is confidential; and - c. advise Animal Health Australia and/or the person who has provided that information in advance of the disclosure; and - d. assist Animal Health Australia and/or the person who has provided that information if they seek to resist the obligation to disclose the information.